lilyszhang/wage-war/README.md

-# gender-pay-gap
+# wagewars
-Gender Pay Gap Visualization
+The Wage Wars: A Visualization of the Gender Pay Gap